 This program is a great variation that I like for intermediate and advanced clients that have Body Comp goals and a work capacity that allows them to make progress from workout to workout.

 Its a also a good approach for a once in a while workout right before a longer break like a vacation or a carb feast.
 As the high volume will increase insulin sensitivity a lot which improves blood sugar management and glucose metabolism.

 Serge Nubret's diet

-To conclude an insight into Serge Nubret’s approach to training its with to also look at his food briefly.
-He was known have a fairly caribbean diet rich in meat, fish, vegetable, fruit and rice.
+To conclude an insight into Serge Nubret's approach to training it with to also look at his food briefly.
+He was known to have a fairly caribbean diet rich in meat, fish, vegetables, fruit and rice.
 He was known to eat up to 3kg of meat with rice and beans per day during his high volume training phases.
 He was a big believer in eating huge amounts of food to facilitate the recovery from this training approach.
 Which is definitely a critical point to consider for everyone trying this type of high-volume training.

 All the Best with Volume Training like Serge Nubret!